How to find a reliable general contractor in Illinois

 How to verify the general contractor’s license

 If you live outside of Chicago, check official municipal websites to verify if the general contractor is licensed in your specific municipality.
-You can verify any professional license in Illinois through The Illinois Department of Financial and Professional Regulation provided online here.
+You can verify any professional license in Illinois through The Illinois Department of Financial and Professional Regulation.
 Many cities also provide a list of licensed companies and the type of licensing per municipality, similar to this site from the City of Chicago.

 Other municipalities in Illinois that require general contractor licenses include: